epam/edp-perf-operator/docs/api.md

-PerfServer is the Schema for the PerfServers API
+PerfServer is the Schema for the PerfServers API.

 <table>
     <thead>